AlirezaLotfiTakami/autoone_etl_challenge/README.md

 ```

 ## Implementation
-In designing I try to achieve an extendable architecture and to implementing that design I try to used most pythonic and principal way of implementation.
+In design phase of the project I tried to achieve an extendable architecture and for implementing that design I tried to used most pythonic and principal way of implementation.
 For example I used base abstract classes and methods everywhere it was possible.
-Also I took advantage of Test Driven Development (TDD) and the whole project is completely covered by unit testing.
+Also I took advantages of Test Driven Development (TDD) and the whole project is completely covered by unit testing.